NC State Extension Publications

 Skip to Inventories

 Kentucky bluegrass is being grown by one (5%) of the surveyed producers.
-That producer anticipates an inventory shortage.
+That producer anticipates inventory shortage.

 Figure 1.
 Percentage of bermudagrass, tall fescue, and zoysiagrass producers reporting adequate to excellent supply for the past six years.